mghendi/airpollution/README.md

-# Bayesian Model for Probabilistic Weather and Air Quality Prediction
+# Bayesian Model for Probabilistic Air Quality Detection
 Using visibility as a proxy for weather and air quality monitoring.
 A Naive-Bayes and Rule-based approach.

 Many urban areas in Africa do not have sufficient monitoring programs to understand their air quality.
 This study uses visibility as a proxy for PM pollution and the weather to provide insight into air pollution using a microcontroller.